Jones of New Park

 Henry is described as a farmer of 207 acres employing 4 men and 2 boys.
 There were 3 servants living with the family.

 The family are all at Deep Holm in 1871.
 Henry is still farming his 207 acres but now with 5 men.
+All four children are listed.
 Mary S Jones, now aged 12, is described as a scholar.

 In 1881 the family were living at Little Anker Hill, Monmouth.
-Henry has clearly died in the intervening years and the head of the household is now Jane Jones, aged 60, a farmer of 45 acres.
+The head of the household is now Jane Jones, aged 60, a farmer of 45 acres.
 Children, Jane, John and Eliza were at home when the census was taken.
-Whilst Jane and John remain single, Eliza has married and had a 4 year old son, Samuel Young.
+Whilst Jane and John remain single, Eliza had married and had a 4 year old son.

-Eliza Ann Young died on 28 December 1915 at Worthing, West Sussex.
+Eliza Ann Young may have died on 28 December 1915 in Worthing.

 Daniel Jones was baptised on 24 August 1823 at Berkeley, the son of John Jones, yeoman and Mary Jones of Newport.